giuliop/AlgoPlonk/README.md

 ### How to use AlgoPlonk

-The [`examples`](https://github.com/giuliop/AlgoPlonk/tree/main/examples) folder contains some examples of how to use AlgoPlonk that you can run with `go run main.go` in each example subfolder.
+The [`examples`](https://github.com/giuliop/AlgoPlonk/tree/main/examples) folder contains some examples of how to use AlgoPlonk with both logicsig and smart contract verifiers that you can run with `go run main.go` in each example subfolder.

-Let's follow here the one in [`examples/basic`](https://github.com/giuliop/AlgoPlonk/tree/main/examples/basic), with some added commentary (but we'll be omitting error checking for brevity, check the full example for that).
+Let's follow here the logicsig example in [`examples/basic`](https://github.com/giuliop/AlgoPlonk/tree/main/examples/basic/logicsigVerifier), with some added commentary (but we'll be omitting error checking for brevity, check the full example for that).

 After the mandatory imports...
 ```